AliciaFrederick/Call-of-the-Netherdeep/content/DM Only/Secrets.md

 ## iDEAS

-- Cobalt Soul know Jmon Sa'Ord is a dragon and they have a beacon
+- Cobalt Soul knows Jmon Sa'Ord is a dragon and they have a beacon
 - Thekar's descendants fractured and some became the duergar and others went to Uthodurn
+- Vidorant's Vault - Retrieve Jmon's stolen beacon from The Veil (Ilena)
 - Ilena pretends to be friendly to find the ghost ship
 	- Betrays them before she realizes what she wants is not there
 	- Need the treasure map to find it
-		- Beacon?
 		- Magic item that talks - genie lamp, sentient sword, etc.
 		- Ruined temple in the desert